maindolaamit/genai-cli/readme.md

 When adding new features to the CLI, please ensure:

-1. Write tests for any new functionality
+1. Write tests for any new functionality in the appropriate test file.
-2. Use mocking for external dependencies
+2. Use mocking (`unittest.mock`) for external dependencies like API calls or file system interactions where necessary.
-3. Run the test suite before submitting a pull request
+3. Run the test suite before submitting changes.
-4. Ensure existing tests continue to pass
+4. Ensure existing tests continue to pass.

 ## Contributing